ProgNovel/prognovel-contents/novels/yashura-legacy/contents/volume-1/chapter-4.md

 “Hiding?!
 He’s embarrassed to show his face that much?”

-It looked cowardly, but after thinking about it a bit, Mila thought it was right for Shira went into hiding.
-As a soft-spoken young man, he’d never presented himself as a sophisticated youth in dealing with interpersonal affairs, so Mila didn’t know whether the cousin could take it with pride as a Yashura should have.
-If Shira couldn’t keep his composure against a pressuring event like this, it’d be hard for him to stand straight as the family heir in the future.

-And thus, during this ngajen ceremony at least, Mila would help her awkward cousin to stand out and call Malikh Family for justice!

 After circling around a bit, Mila found the boy’s silhouette in the shadow far from the braziers' light.
-There, he was squatting, hiding along with two other silhouettes who also squatting in sneaky manner.
+There, he was squatting, hiding along with two other silhouettes who were also squatting in a suspicious manner.

-“Ey, what are you doing?”
-Mila asked as she approached them.
-For some reasons, Shira and Monkey, one of his companions, were stifled when she glared at them.
-Mila thought it was weird.
-She saw her cousin had the same guilty face back when she found out his vulgar painting collections.
+“Now, young master, where the hell did you get this coin?” someone whispered from the suspicious bunch.

+The reply came also in the same hushed manner.
+“Don’t ask me now, just know I’ve got a few more hidden in my house.
+I can’t move my family, but if you’re fine with this, I can invest in your goods earlier.”

+“We’re fine?
+Of course we’re fine!
+Don’t you know how amazing this coin is?”

+“It’s amazing?
+I can’t even buy satays with this.
+Nobody here would receive unfamiliar currency.”

+“But don’t you know how far ahead you can go if merchants know you grab some of these coins?”

+“You tell me.”

+“Yeah, these coins weren’t issued by any countries, but they’re valuable.
+Lots of herbs and ingredients in the black markets can only be bought with these coins...”

+_...whisper whisper whisper..._

+Mila approached.

+“Ey, what are you doing?!”

-Romana saw Shira and Monkey were acting sneaky, but Sneak, the third silhouette, didn’t even try to hide that he was nibbling on something delicious.
+For some reasons, Shira and Monkey, one of his companions, almost jumped in fright by her barking.
+Both Mila and Romana behind her saw Shira and Monkey were acting suspicious--but Sneak, the third silhouette, didn’t even try to hide that he was nibbling on something delicious.

-Thus Romana, with a weird face, hissed, “Is that… _rendang_ you guys were eating?”
+Mila, with a weird face, hissed, “Is that… _rendang_ you guys were eating?”

-“_Cough, cough,_” hiding the opened wrapping banana leaves, Shira awkwardly trying to make an excuse, “I think Malikh Family is too eager to cut off relationship with our Yashura Family so… I reckon they don’t need this anymore…”
+“_Cough, cough,_” hiding the opened wrapping banana leaves, Shira awkwardly trying to make an excuse, “I think Malikh Family is too eager to cut off relationships with our Yashura Family so… I reckon they don’t need this anymore…”

 Mila was so angry she slapped the banana leaves in Shira’s hand.

-“Ah, my _rendang_…”
+“Ah, my rendang…”

-“Your _rendang_?!
+“Your rendang?!
 You goddamn moron!”
 Mila hissed, she didn’t dare to roar and announce themselves to other guests.
-“You’re about to get cuckolded and all you think about is a goddamn _rendang_?!”
+“You’re about to get cuckolded and all you think about is a goddamn rendang?!”

-“Young master, someone trying to get you cuckolded?” licking his fingers for some leftover _rendang_ sauce, Snake asked from the side.
+“Young master, someone trying to get you cuckolded?” licking his fingers for some leftover rendang sauce, Snake asked from the side.

+Shira shook his head.
+“Cuckold is a very strong word.
+That girl didn’t even consider me from the beginning.
+It’s not like we're a married couple yet.”

-“Cuckolded is a very strong word, it’s not like that,” Shira said as he shook his head.
-He came to pick the spoiled beef and mourned, “ah… my poor _rendang_.”
+He then came to pick the spoiled beef and mourned, “ah… my poor rendang.”

 “Stop crying over that shit!
 It’s not important!”

-Monkey, who hailed from common family and only able to eat beef every few years, dissatisfied blurted, “Rendang is not important?”
+Monkey blurted, “Rendang is not important?”

 Mila glared at Monkey.
 The monkey-faced peddler closed his mouth as soon as he opened it.

-Romana saw her friend Mila had a bad affinity with her cousin whenever she was angry, thus she said from the side, “Young Master Shira, whatever your feelings regarding your engagement is, if Young Lady Bhela has an affair outside without Yashura Family’s knowledge, it’ll be a slap to your family’s reputation!”
+Romana saw her friend Mila had a bad affinity with her cousin whenever she was angry, thus came to explain from the side, “Young Master Shira, don’t you know people outside the Mossack culture do take engagement seriously?
+It’s understandable for a young heir of a conservative family like Yashura to not care much about it--but, whatever your feelings regarding your engagement is, if Young Lady Bhela has an affair outside, she’ll also drag down Yashura Family’s reputation.
+So please be mindful about it more for the sake of your family.”

-“Ah, you’re right, Young Lady Romana,” Shira admitted.
+They didn’t really think about this deeply since straightforward Mossack people were the type to have children before they were even married.
+If things went awry, Shira reckoned his uncle and the elders in his family might think the engagement matter was similar to puppy love, about children bantering, but the young generation who was exposed to stories and gossips from books and travellers might think about it differently.
+And someone who didn’t hang out so much like Shira wouldn’t be able to tell how these youngsters would talk about this incident in the future.

+So Shira stood up and patted his trouser, admitted, “Ah, you’re right, Romana.”

 Mila crossed her arms.
-Frowning at her cousin, she added,  “Are you gonna pick a fight with them?
+Frowning at her cousin.
+“What are you gonna do now?
+Fight them?
 No need to be afraid, I’m with you.”

-Snake also added while he was still squatting.
-“Young Master, my grandfather and my older brother still here too.
-You won’t be at a disadvantage if you making a noise a little bit.”
+Snake, still squatting comfortably, added, “Young Master, my grandfather and my older brother are still here too.
+You won’t be at a disadvantage in case things go downhill.”

+“It’s decided.
+Let’s kick their asses!”
+Mila growled.

+“The heck are you talking about kicking people’s asses in Ngajen Ceremony?”
+Shira grunted.

+“Then at least let me slap that slut’s arrogant face!”

 Shira shook his head.

-“I don’t have a proper conversation with Young Lady Bhela for the last ten years.
-If the folks from Malikh Family wanted to dissolve the engagement let them talk to my elders.
-I don’t want something troublesome.”

-Mila was dissatisfied with Shira’s attitude.
-But thinking about it again, if Bhela really had cheated on the two families’ arrangement, then it’d be better if it was Yashura Family who first annuling the engagement.
-Seeing that Shira didn’t really care about it Mila thought it’d be more easier to finish it in the future.
-Mila didn’t like that arrogant Bhela Malikh, who always appeared cold as if other people beneath her talent.
-Her cousin was the heir of Yashura Family, he’d get a better girl with that status anyway!

-“Let’s go,” Shira said.
+“Let’s go,” he said.

-“To where?”
+“We’re gonna slap her face now?”
 Mila asked.

-“If they want to do something sketchy at least we have to show our face,” Shira explained.
-“Even though I don’t want a fight doesn’t mean I’m going to run away from all this.”
+“No. We at least have to make Family Yashura’s presence known here,” Shira said.
+He caught his companions’ confused expressions, so he added, “Everyone is getting excited because most of them are young'uns.
+But if this incident gets out of the hands, the elders from other families won’t be silent about it.”

 Mila wanted to say something but didn’t after seeing Shira’s relaxed face.
 She didn’t want to say something silly that’d change the boy’s mind.
 Therefore, with Shira leading the way, she and her friend Romana went to see the ruckus caused by the noble’s arrival.
 Leaving Monkey and Sneak who were silent looking at their back.